 Many principles of learning are based on the idea of conditioning

+THINK What does it mean to be conditioned?

 Conditioning

-Conditioning refers to a procedure where
+Conditioning refers to a procedure where associations and responses to stimuli are learned.

-- Conditioning is just another word for

-In the process of conditioning there 1

-is always a cause and effect pattern
+In the process of conditioning there is always a cause and effect pattern

-A stimulus is an event that has an impact on an organism
+• A stimulus is an event

-() -
+(CAUSE)

 • A response is a

-For every stimulus there is a response • Stimulus Response (Effect) (Cause) You get an A on the exam We are all conditioned in some way • Conditioned behaviors appear so automatically that they look like - Conditioned behaviors are similar to reflexes because they are also Classical Conditioning Classical conditioning is one of the - Ivan Pavlov • Pavlov's research was simple- to teach a dog to salivate in response to a bell.
+For every stimulus there is a response • Stimulus Response (Effect) (Cause) You get an A on the exam We are all conditioned in some way • Conditioned behaviors appear so automatically that they - Conditioned behaviors are similar to reflexes because they are also Classical Conditioning • Classical conditioning is one of the simplest forms of learning. - Ivan Pavlov • Pavlov's research was simple- to teach a dog to salivate in response to a bell.

-Conditioning is synonymous with learning • Pavlov called a stimulus that elicits a response without conditioning an The unconditioned stimulus produces a reflex Classical Conditioning • In classical conditioning, is paired repeatedly with an UCS • After a series of paired associations the neutral stimulus will produce a similar or identical response. • The neutral stimulus will become the Unconditioned Unconditioned Stimulus Unconditioned Response Salivation Neutral Stimulus: Response:
+Conditioning is synonymous with learning • Pavlov called a stimulus that elicits a response without conditioning an Classical Conditioning • In classical conditioning, a neutral stimulus (NS), is paired repeatedly with an UCS Unconditioned Unconditioned Stimulus Unconditioned Response Food Neutral Stimulus: Response: BELL

-Classical Conditioning (UCS) is presented with a neutral stimulus repeatedly. - For every stimulus there is a response!
-An unconditioned response (UCR) is an response to an unconditioned stimulus - It is an involuntary reflex that occurs without learning.
+Classical Conditioning - For every stimulus there is a response!
+An unconditioned response (UCR) is an unlearned - It is an involuntary reflex that occurs without learning.
 What will the response be?
-Food + Bell UCR After the repeated pairings occurs
+Food + Bell UCR After the repeated pairings LEARNING occurs

-• Dog associated the bell with food- now the bell is a conditioned stimulus , because salivation occurs as a result of learning .
+Dog associated the bell with food-not bell is a conditioned stimulus, because s occurs as a result of learning.

+occurs as a result of rearrants .

 • Bell Salivation

 CS

 Classical Conditioning

-- A conditioned stimulus (CS) will always produce a Conditioned Response (CR). - For example the salivation is a learned response to the sound of the bell.
+A conditioned stimulus (CS) wi produce a Conditioned Response

+• For example - the salivation is response to the sound of the bell. a learned

-During training: et's Revie Neutral Stimulus: BELL + Unconditioned Stimulus: - Food Unconditione Response: After training: Conditioned Stimulus: BELL Conditioned Response
+e,

+Let's Review During training: -

+Neutral Stimulus: Unconditioned Un conditioned

+Response:

+After training:

+d Response:

 Did you get it?
 Test your understanding about conditioning!
 Identify the US, UR, CS and CR for each of the following examples.

-Identify the US, UR, CS, and CR

-- Alexander is four years old.
+Identify the US, UR, CS, and CR Alexander is four years old.
 One night his parents decided to light a fire in the family room fireplace.
 A burning ember jumped out of the fireplace and landed on Alexander's leg, creating a nasty burn.
 He cried because the burn hurt.
-A week later, when Alexander's parents started to light another fire in the fireplace, Alexander began to cry.
+A week later, when Alexander's parents started to light another fire in the fireplace, Alexander began to cry. - UCS-- UCR -CS-CR-Identify the US, UR, CS, and CR

-- US-

-- UR-

-- CS

-- CR crying

-Identify the US, UR, CS, and CR

-- Bianca's mom followed the same routine before serving dinner she would put ice in the glasses and then call "come and get it, dinner's ready."
+- Bianca's mom followed the same routine before serving dinner-she would put ice in the glasses and then call "come and get it, dinner's ready."
 Immediately upon hearing those words, Bianca would quickly run down the stairs.
 After a while, Bianca would come running down the stairs when she heard the ice hitting the glasses.

+- UCS -

-- US-
+- UCR -

-- UR-
+- CS-

-- CS ice hitting the glasses

 - CR -

 Identify the US, UR, CS, and CR Marco is driving to work during a heavy snowstorm when the brake lights on the car ahead of him come on.
 He hits his breaks but is unable to avoid hitting the car.
 He is badly shaken up in the accident.
-The next time he is driving in the snow he notices that he tenses up every time he sees brake light compared to him the snown are shaded of him. lights come one ahead of him. - US - the accident - CR - tensing up What do you think would happen if Pavlov rang the bell each day, but never followed it with food?
+The next time he is driving in the snow he notices that he tenses up every time he sees brake lights come one ahead of him. - UCS -- UCR -CS-- CR What do you think would happen if Pavlov rang the bell each day, but never followed it with food?
 The dog would learn to not salivate! will occur...
-Present the conditioned stimulus repeatedly without the unconditioned stimulus This gradually
+Present the conditioned stimulus repeatedly without the unconditioned stimulus This gradually reduces the probability that the conditioned response will occur